 Jerkass Façade: In Klonoa Heroes at least.
 When introduced he steals a flower from Klonoa but took good care of it before giving it back to him because he knew it was rare.
 He does some Jerk things during the game but all are fueled by his desire to avenge his father or feeling that he is in a situation where he has to do what he has to in order to protect himself and others.
 When he drops the mask he is shown to deeply care for his friends especially Klonoa.
 It is also supported by Janga before Guntz attempts to kill him that Butz (Guntz's Father) raised him right and to be a hero and would not approve of killing even his enemies.

 Loner-Turned-Friend: More so in the Klonoa heroes interpretation where he warms up to Klonoa a lot quicker and shows general concern for his safety in Namco x Capcom.

-Roaring Rampageof Revenge: A calm case in Klonoa Heroes where he is hunting down Janga at all cost.
-It shows up again when he decides to let Janga live because his father would disapprove of Guntz killing him but when Janga turns around and sneak attacks him but got Klonoa instead all of Guntz mercy officially ran out and he shoots to kill.
+Roaring Rampageof Revenge: A calm case in Klonoa Heroes where he is hunting down Janga at all costs.
+It shows up again when he decides to let Janga live because his father would disapprove of Guntz killing him but when Janga turns around and sneak attacks him but got Klonoa instead all of Guntz's mercy officially ran out and he shoots to kill.